renanbaqui/graphy/README.md

 # OEG

-OEG is an implementation of graph algorithms and the maximum flow problem (applying Ford-Fulkerson) mostly written in C language.
+OEG is an implementation of graph algorithms and solving the maximum flow problem (using Ford-Fulkerson) mostly written in C language.

 ## Installation